amirmfarzane/Booking.com-Website-Analysis/README.md

 - Normalizing and encoding categorical variables.
 - Handling missing values and outliers.

-For more details, refer to the notebook: `notebooks/02_feature_engineering.ipynb`

-## Exploratory Data Analysis (EDA)

 EDA was performed to uncover patterns, trends, and relationships in the data.
 Key analyses included:

 - Descriptive statistics and data distributions.
 - Correlation analysis and feature importance.
 - Visualizations to aid understanding of the data.
+-

-For more details, refer to the notebook: `notebooks/03_eda.ipynb`
+For more details of this phase description, refer to the notebook: `P1/DS-Project-P1.pdf` For more details of this phase implementation, refer to the notebook: `P1/DS-Project-P1.ipynb`

-## Model Training
+## Model training to price prediction and using another AI methods.

-Several machine learning models were trained to predict hotel prices and ratings based on the engineered features.
+Several machine learning models were trained to predict hotel prices based on the engineered features.
 The process involved:

 - Splitting the data into training and testing sets.
 - Training multiple models and tuning hyperparameters.
 - Evaluating model performance using appropriate metrics.

-For more details, refer to the notebook: `notebooks/04_model_training.ipynb`
+For more details of this phase description, refer to the notebook: `P2/DS-Project-P2.pdf` For more details of this phase implementation, refer to the notebook: `P2/DS-Project-P2.ipynb`

 ## Results